arhat-dev/dukkha/README.md

 ### Task Execution Features

 - Embedded shell environment, you can completely forget external shells with dukkha
-  - Predictable command execution made esay, never worry about when will the environment varibles getting resolved with explicit rendering control.
+  - Predictable command execution made esay, no more worries about when will the environment variables get set, you gain total control.

 - Customizable task matrix execution everywhere
-  - While matrix values are still limited to strings in order to make them available as environment variables
+  - While matrix values are still limited to strings in order to make them available as environment variables.
-  - cli option `--matrix` (`-m`) for `dukkha run` controls which matrix set is chosen.
+  - Command line option `--matrix` (`-m`) for `dukkha run` controls which matrix set is chosen.

   ```yaml
   workflow:run: